ArnuldOnData/my-blogs/beginning-ansible/README.md

-This containes files for my medium blogpost on Getting Started in Ansible.
+This containes files for my blogpost on Getting Started in Ansible on Linux.